 - Plant Part: Flower

 - Latin Name: Helichrysum italicum

 - Cultivation: Wild Grown

 About the Oil: Helichrysum essential oil is known as one of the best natural remedies for the skin by decreasing inflammation and regenerating cells.

 $8.00 – $720.20

 About The Plant

 There are over 600 species in the Helichrysum genus occurring in temperate regions throughout the world.
 The genus includes annuals, herbaceous perennials and shrubs.
 Helichrysum species thrive in sunshine, and enjoy growing in arid, sandy, stony areas and along mountainsides.
-Over 250 different species of helichrysum reside in South Africa.
-The name Helichrysum is derived from the Greek “helios” meaning sun and “chrysos” meaning gold, referring to the color of many of the flowers of species in this genus.
-The reason that Helichrsyum essential oil is expensive is because one ton of hand-harvested helichrysum flowering tops yields about one kilogram of essential oil.
+Over 250 different species reside in South Africa.
+The name is derived from the Greek “helios” meaning sun and “chrysos” meaning gold, referring to the color of many of the flowers of species in this genus.
+The reason that Helichrsyum italicum essential oil is expensive is because one ton of hand-harvested helichrysum flowering tops yields about one kilogram of essential oil.

 About The Oil